RasaHQ/rasa/docs/user-guide/how-to-deploy.rst

 When to Deploy Your Assistant
 -----------------------------

-.. raw:: html

-    The best time to deploy your assistant and make it available to test users is once it can handle the most important happy paths or is what we call a <a style="text-decoration: none" href="https://rasa.com/docs/rasa/glossary">minimum viable assistant</a>.
+The best time to deploy your assistant and make it available to test users is once it can handle the most important happy paths or is what we call a `minimum viable assistant <https://rasa.com/docs/rasa/glossary>`_.

 The recommended deployment methods described below make it easy to share your assistant with test users via the `share your assistant feature in